ayushxx7/ayush-mandowara-blog/content/PredictiveAnalysis/12-Tree-Models.md

 # Disadvantages of Decision Trees
 - Overfitting
   - Decision-tree learners can create over-complex trees that do not generalise the data well.
 This is called overfitting.
+  - can memorize the entire dataset.
+  - If allowed to grow with no check on its complexity, a decision tree will keep splitting until it has correctly classified (or rather, mugged up) all the data points in the training set.
   - Mechanisms such as pruning, setting the minimum number of samples required at a leaf node or setting the maximum depth of the tree are necessary to avoid this problem.
 - High Variance
   - Decision trees can be unstable because small variations in the data might result in a completely different tree being generated.
+  - Bias is too low, hence the variance will be too high.
   - This problem is mitigated by using decision trees within an ensemble.
 - NP Complete
   - The problem of learning an optimal decision tree is known to be NP-complete under several aspects of optimality and even for simple concepts.